 23.1.1.
-Kea Installation with TLS/HTTPS support¶
+Building Kea with TLS/HTTPS support¶

-- OpenSSL versions >= 1.1.x were tested and are supported.
-Note enough recent versions include TLS 1.3 support.
+OpenSSL versions >= 1.1.x were tested and are supported.
+Many recent operating system versions include TLS 1.3 support.

-- LibreSSL 3.2.4 was tested.
+LibreSSL 3.2.4 was tested.
 LibreSSL shares the OpenSSL 1.0.2 API so it should work but is not supported.

---with-boostoption.
 It is still possible to take these files from the corresponding Botan distribution and to install them manually in the Botan include directory but of course this should be a last resort procedure.

 23.1.2.
 TLS/HTTPS configuration¶

-The new TLS configuration parameters are:
+The TLS configuration parameters are:

 trust-anchorstring parameter specifies the name of a file or directory where the certification authority (CA) certificate of the other peer can be found.
 With OpenSSL the directory must include hash symbolic links.
 With Botan the directory is recursively searched for certificates.